Efficient ways to pay international contractors

 1. How do I pay an international contractor?

-You can pay an international contractor using methods like wire transfers, payments platforms, or global payroll platforms such as Payoneer WFM.
-It’s important to choose a secure, cost-effective option that also supports compliance with local laws.
+You can pay an international contractor using methods like wire transfers, payment platforms, or contractor management systems such as Payoneer Workforce Management.
+It’s important to choose a secure, cost-effective option that also offers support for compliance with local laws.

 2. Do I need to issue a 1099 to a foreign contractor?